I Finished the Book. Now What?

 The first thing I had to do was write a query letter and a synopsis of Death on Paradise Creek.
 I had to do some research to learn how to do both.

 Writing a query letter that would make someone want to read my book wasn't as easy as it sounded.
 The synopsis was even more difficult.
-How was I going to write a two page overview of my book that piqued a reader's interest without revealing too much.
+How was I going to write a two-page overview of my book that piqued a reader's interest without revealing too much?
 I didn't want to give away any of the suspects and certainly not the ending.

 I worked for several days before I was finally satisfied.
 I had the email typed with the query letter and synopsis attached.
 All I had to do was press send.

-My hand was shaking so badly that I had to step away from the computer and walk around a few minutes.
+My hand was shaking so badly that I had to step away from the computer and walk around for a few minutes.
 Sharing my work with family and friends was one thing.
 Sharing with total strangers was another.